jdc-cunningham/time-till-freedom/DEVLOG.md

 Ahh man... it's tough I work 7 days a week and right now I don't want to do shit I just want to drink and be sad lol

+7:52 PM

+3 9.5% beers in, I think about this meme sometimes this guy's like "there is no passion! ambition! etc..." it's funny

+But yeah I've just gotten used to accepting/waiting for this 2 week paycheck

 ### 10/06/2025

 I have not been writing much code for myself lately.
 Just been working, dayjob writing code and then driving Uber Eats.
 Also been drinking 4 days out of 7.